xetus-oss/docker-archiva/README.md

-# archiva
+# Archiva

-An archiva 2.1.1 container designed for a simple standalone deployment.
+An apache archiva 2.1.1 container designed for a simple standalone deployment.
 Key features are:

 1. The configuration/data is truly externalized, allowing container replacement/upgrading (`/archiva-data`)
 2. Configurable HTTPS support is included, with the ability to assign custom keystore/truststore